Court Reporters Certification

 Texas does not allow passing the skills exam in "legs"; the literary, jury charge, and Q&A portions of the exam must all be passed at the same time.
 Please refer to the Exam page of our website for details on the exam and the Initial Certification page of our website for additional details on certification.
 Refer also to the FAQ regarding criminal history requirements for certification.

 Court reporting firms, as defined by the JBCC Rules, must register with the Commission.
-Rules 6.1 (f) of the Rules states:
+Refer to section 6.1 (f) of the JBCC Rules for additional information.

 You can apply for registration by mail or via our online licensing and certification system.
 To apply online, please go to the online certification and licensing system on our home page.
 To apply by mail, forms are located on the Forms page of our website.
 If you cannot access the forms online, you must submit a written request to the Commission to have them sent to you.
 Requests may be submitted to (Fax) 512-463-1117, (Email) firstname.lastname@example.org, or to our general correspondence address of PO Box 12066, Austin, TX 78711-2066.
 Form requests are not accepted by phone.